libvips/libvips/doc/libvips-histogram.md

-Title: Find, manipulate and apply histograms and lookup tables
+Title: Operators by section -- Find, manipulate and apply histograms and lookup tables

 <!-- libvips/histogram -->

-# Find, manipulate and apply histograms and lookup tables

 Histograms and look-up tables are 1xn or nx1 images, where n is less than 256 or less than 65536, corresponding to 8- and 16-bit unsigned int images.